This easy recipe for Roast Duck with Apples or Kaczka Pieczona z Jabłkami is from Beata Zatorska's and Simon Target's "" (Tabula Books, 2011).

 - 1 tablespoon caraway seeds

-- The duck should be so well cooked that it can be easily pulled apart and served in chunks.
-It’s no fun trying to carve a duck.
+The duck should be cooked enough that it can be easily pulled apart and served in chunks.